Hdoc1509/nvim-config/README.md

 You can add or change these global variables in `init.vim`.

 ## Global functions

-This configuration just provides one global function from `utils.vim` file:
+This configuration provides some global functions from `utils.vim` file:

 - **SourceConfig**: Source a `.vim` file from `config` folder.

-You can see how I use it in `init.vim`
+- **ShellAliasesToTable**: Create a table from selected lines with shell aliases definitions.

 ## Git integration